In this topic we’ll provide information about Sensitive Data, and cover the following topics:

 Sensitive data is not a static object that remains in its place waiting to be discovered.
 Rather, in most cases, it is a moving target, with sensitive data being constantly inserted, transformed, and relocated.
 Therefore, it is important to:

-- Keep your mapping of sensitive data up-to-date by continuously assessing data sensitivity, as opposed to performing single or infrequent assessments.
+- Keep your sensitive data mapping up-to-date by continuously assessing data sensitivity, as opposed to performing single or infrequent assessments.

 - Make access controls data type, as opposed to static location, dependent.
 Not just a specific set of locations to restrict by.
 For example, instead of restricting access to a “customers” table which contains email addresses, restrict access to all email addresses in the data store.